LennartTro/EnviroBotics-Docs/docs/tutorials/start simulation.md

 After cloning the simulation repository and building the Docker image, you can start the container.

-But first navigate into the Docker folder in the:
+But first navigate into the Docker folder:

 ```text {6}
 home/